uptonking/note4yaoo/lib-editor-tiptap-dev.md

 - features
   - headless without any css
   - framework-agnostic
-  - realtime collaboration with the magic of yjs
+  - realtime collaboration with yjs
   - customizable with a ton of extensions
   - typescript